RonnyldoSilva/Install-and-Training-Tesseract-4-OCR-Opencv/README.md

 ### Test the OpenCV

-Download this repository, then unzip RedEyeRemover.zip
+Download this repository, then unzip `RedEyeRemover.zip`.
+Go to inside it.

 Test C++ code:
 ```